 1. Change Order/Progress Payments.
 Simultaneously with execution and delivery of this First Amendment Landlord and Tenant are executing and delivering Change Order 4 in the form annexed hereto as Exhibit A and made a part hereof.
 Notwithstanding the sentence in paragraph 5 of Section 6 of the Original Lease that "All additional costs for Change Orders shall be paid by Tenant within thirty (30) days of invoicing by Landlord, which invoices shall be after Landlord has completed the work related to the Change Order.", Landlord shall invoice Tenant monthly for progress payments based on the work then performed and the materials then purchased during such prior month by Landlord pursuant to Change Order 4.
 All invoices will be signed and certified to be accurate by the Architect.
-Landlord's progress payment invoices will each such invoice within thirty (30) days of delivery of same.
+Landlord's progress payment invoices will constitute a representation by Landlord and Architect that the construction has progressed to the point indicated therein, and the work covered by the invoice is in accordance with Change Order 4.
+Tenant shall pay each such invoice within thirty (30) days of delivery of same.
 Annexed hereto as Exhibit B and made a part hereof is a schedule prepared by Landlord which estimates in good faith the construction schedule and funding requirements for Change Order 4.
 Landlord has provided Tenant this schedule to help Tenant budget its cash requirements.
 However, absent bad faith on the part of the Landlord in preparing this schedule Landlord shall have no liability for the actual construction schedule or the timing of the amounts due from Tenant in connection with Change Order 4, or both, varying from Exhibit B.